seqeralabs/wave/README.md

         make clean all

+3. Prepare a new layer (will create a new `pack` directory with the layer to inject)

+         make pack

+4. Create a `dev` configuration: copy `application-prod-example.yml` into `src/main/resources/application-dev.yml`
+and set the user/pwd for at least 1 registry

-3. Compile and run the registry service:
+5. Compile and run the registry service:

         bash run.sh

-4. Use reverse proxy service to expose the registry with public name, e.g.
+6. Use reverse proxy service to expose the registry with public name, e.g.

         ngrok http 9090 -subdomain reg

-5. Pull a container using the docker client:
+7. Pull a container using the docker client:

         docker pull reg.ngrok.io/library/busybox

     **NOTE**: replace the registry name `reg.ngrok.io` with the one provided by the reverse proxy command in the previous step.

-6. The pulled images contains the files from the appended layer.
+8. The pulled images contains the files from the appended layer.
 Check it with the following command:

         docker run --rm reg.ngrok.io/library/busybox cat foo.txt

-7. List the content of a bucket using `ls`
+9. List the content of a bucket using `ls`

         docker run --rm \
           --platform linux/amd64 \